 - a) No Impact.
-The proposed project is the demolition of an existing single-family residence, a detached carport, and a detached accessory structure.
+The proposed project is the demolition of an existing garage.
 No discharge will be created due to the removal of the structures onsite.
 The proposed project will not violate any water quality standards or waste discharge requirements. - b) No Impact.
-The project consists of demolishing a single-family residence, a detached carport, and a detached accessory structure and is not expected to utilize groundwater supplies.
-The proposed project will not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level.

-- c) No Impact.
-The project is the demolition of a residential dwelling, a detached carport, and a detached accessory structure.
+The project consists of demolishing an existing detached garage and is not expected to utilize groundwater supplies.
+The proposed project will not substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level. - c) No Impact.
+The project is the demolition of a detached garage.
 The proposed project will not substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner that would result in flooding on- or offsite. - d-f) No Impact.
 The proposed project is a demolition and will remove impervious surface area from the site.
 This should result in a reduction in the amount of runoff from the site.
 The proposed project will not create or contribute runoff water, which would exceed the capacity of existing or planned storm water drainage systems or provide substantial additional sources of polluted runoff. - g-h) No Impact.
-The proposed project is the demolition of a residential dwelling, a detached carport, and a detached accessory structure and does not propose any new housing.
+The proposed project is the demolition of a garage and does not propose any new housing.
 The proposed project will not place structures within a 100-year flood hazard area as mapped on a federal Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map.
-The proposed project will not place within a 100-year flood hazard area structures that would impede or redirect flood flows. - i-j) No Impact.
+The proposed project will not place within a 100-year flood hazard area structures that would impede or redirect flood flows. - i) No Impact.
+The proposed project will not expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levee or dam.

+j) No Impact.
 The project is not located in an area subject to seiche, tsunami, or mudflow.
 No impact will occur.

-lssu X. LAND USE & PLANNING.
-Would Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact the project: a) Physically divide an established community? b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan? √ a) No Impact.
-The proposed project will remove an existing structure from the site but will not change the property boundaries or zoning and will not create any new division that would physically divide an established neighborhood or community.
+lssu X. les: LAND USE & PLANNING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Physically divide an established community? ✓ b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan? √